-Score Severity Cost Schedule Technical Science 5 Maximum beyond estimated 2017-2020 Launch opportunity lost Loss of system/mission with impact on Safety; None of top level scientific goals are achieved.
+Score Severity Cost Schedule Technical Science 5 Maximum Cost increase beyond estimated CaC.
+2017-2020 Launch opportunity lost Loss of system/mission with impact on Safety; None of top level scientific goals are achieved.
 No scientific data return.
-4 Critical Delay >TBD 1 months Loss of capability to perform the mission.
+4 Critical No increase on the estimated CaC, however contingency margin lost.
+Delay >TBD 1 months Loss of capability to perform the mission.
 Major reduction (50-90%) of the science return.
 3 Major No increase on the estimated CaC, however major part of the Delay > TBD 2 months.
 Major degradation of the system/ mission.
 20-50% reduction of the science return.

 Score Severity Cost Schedule Technical Science contingency margin lost.
 2 Significant No increase on the estimated CaC, however significant part of the contingency margin lost.
-3 months Degradation of system/mission (e.g: system is still able to control the consequences) Significant reduction (10-20%) of the science return.
+Delay > TBD 3 months Degradation of system/mission (e.g: system is still able to control the consequences) Significant reduction (10-20%) of the science return.
 1 Minimum No/ minimal consequences.
 No/ minimal consequences.
 No/ minimal consequences.
 No/ minimal consequences.